 There are very limited sites in RI where it would be appropriate to enhance or create amphibian habitat while managing stormwater.
 It takes a special site, but the work FOTM did on the topic has influenced people working with spadefoot toads to create habitat, though not in places where it is part of stormwater management.

-YouTube channel, MoshassuckCritters, which documented the entire process and project.
+Friends of the Moshassuck has a YouTube channel, MoshassuckCritters, which documented the entire process and project.

 Please check it out to learn about these tadpoles and other critters!